Jenseits1/sorting-visualizer/README.md

     npm run start # or yarn start
     ```

-## 📝 Example Usage 📝

-Upon running the app, you'll see a canvas where sorting algorithms are visually represented as they work through an array of numbers.
-You can interact with the visualization using the following options:

-- **Select Algorithm:** Choose from various sorting algorithms like Quick Sort, Merge Sort, etc.
-- **Adjust Speed:** Control the speed of the visualization to slow down or speed up the sorting process.
-- **Customize Array Size:** Change the array size to see how different sizes impact the algorithm’s performance.

 ## 🤝 Contributing 🤝

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.